U of O still pouring money into mouldy residence years after shutdown | CBC News

 Marcelle Desmornes, president of the union that represents support staff at the University of Ottawa, said in a French-language email she was "aware of the health and safety problems" that contributed to the closure of the residence.

-"We have communicated our concerns to the employer," she said in French.
+"We have communicated our concerns to the employer," she said.
 "To date, the problems have not been resolved."

 In an email to Radio-Canada, University of Ottawa spokesperson Jesse Robichaud said in French that water damage had been reported in the Brooks complex before 2018, but the decision to close the facility permanently was based on several factors, including the presence of mould spores.